xprize-msu/MetONTIIME/README.md

 If you are trying to run the pipeline on data in the XPRIZE23 directory, the general process is:

 ```
+# Got to the folder with the "fast5" folder of target data from a MinION Sequencer

 # Get metadata file
 ln -s <path_to_meta_data> .